Training structure

 Faculty of Science

-The course will outline the different geological episodes in France from the Paleozoic to the present day, and place these events in their geodynamic context.
-We will cover sedimentary, tectonic, geomorphic, metamorphic and magmatic evolution.
-More specifically, we'll look at the structure and geological evolution of the Hercynian massifs, the Mesozoic basins, the Pyrenean-Alpine orogeny and the West European Rift.
-To delineate these major geological objects, the course will integrate various data such as geological maps, paleogeographical maps, cross-sections, rock facies, geochronological ages, ECORS profiles, magnetic and gravimetric anomaly maps, etc. The geological evolution of the Languedoc region from Hercynian orogeny to the opening of the Mediterranean Sea will be particularly documented and developed during practical work and field excursions.
+The course will cover the different episodes of geology in France from the Paleozoic era to the present day and will place these events in their geodynamic context.
+We will cover sedimentary, tectonic, geomorphological, metamorphic, and magmatic evolution.
+More specifically, we will discuss the structure and geological evolution of the Hercynian massifs, Mesozoic basins, Pyrenean-Alpine orogenesis, and finally the West European Rift.
+To define these major geological features, the course will incorporate various data such as geological maps, paleogeographic maps, cross-sections, rock facies, geochronological ages, ECORS profiles, magnetic anomaly maps, gravimetric maps, etc. The geological evolution of Languedoc from the Hercynian orogeny to the opening of the Mediterranean Sea will be particularly well documented and developed during practical work and field trips.

 Ocean, atmosphere, hydrosphere